Unaccredited Investor: Everything You Need to Know

 The result is that many companies find the professional fees required to raise money from nonaccredited investors prohibitive.
 Most early-stage companies exclude nonaccredited investors from fundraising.

 If you need help securing financing from non-accredited and accredited investors, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.